instruqt/docs/source/index.html.md

 | **published** | bool | Whether the track is published or not. |

 ## Track configuration (config.yml)

-The config object defines the environment that will be created for the participant.
-Configurations support containers, virtual machines and GCP projects.
-Depending on the resource type, different values need to be supplied in the configuration file.

 ```yaml
 # config.yml